lallen30/Contact-messages/README.md

 ### Adding the Contact Form

-Use the shortcode `[bluestoneapp_contact_form]` in any post or page where you want the contact form to appear.
+Use the shortcode `[BluestoneApps_contact_form]` in any post or page where you want the contact form to appear.

 ### Managing Messages